qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/ui_theming.rst

 ================

 Each widget can be equipped with an independent decoration which can be used to set a background-color or -image, define a border or add a shadow.
 In a decoration theme you can use several different decorators depending on the results you wish to achieve.
-Please take a look at the <.:ui_decorators|decorator article> to get more information.
+Please take a look at the :doc:`decorator article <.:ui_decorators>` to get more information.

 <note>It is recommend to define the decorations inside the theme instead of creating manually decorator instances inside your application code.
 This way the created decorators can be used by multiple widgets.</note>

 How a decoration theme can look like:

 ::

     /* *********************************************

     #asset(sample/decoration/myDecorationTheme/*)